Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Jordan-Wigner Transformation

-\inlinesection{Jordan-Wigner Transformation} To simulate the $(1+1)$D lattice Schwinger model on a quantum computer, the Hamiltonian must be expressed entirely in terms of Pauli matrices acting on qubits.
-This requires mapping both the fermionic matter fields and the gauge link variables to spin-$\tfrac{1}{2}$ operators.
-The fermionic fields are encoded using the Jordan–Wigner (JW) transformation, while the gauge links are represented by spin operators in the quantum link model (QLM), which provides a finite-dimensional truncation of the continuous gauge degrees of freedom.
+To simulate the $(1+1)$D lattice Schwinger model on a quantum computer, the Hamiltonian must be expressed in terms of Pauli operators acting on qubits.
+This requires mapping both fermionic matter fields and gauge-link variables to qubit degrees of freedom.
+We encode the fermions using the Jordan-Wigner (JW) transformation and represent the gauge links using the quantum link model (QLM), which provides a finite-dimensional truncation of the gauge field.